qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 :guilabel:`Python Console`                                              :kbd:`Ctrl+Alt+P`     \                                    \
 ======================================================================  ====================  ===================================  ===============================

-When starting |qg| for the first time not all core plugins are loaded.
+When starting QGIS for the first time not all core plugins are loaded.

 Vector
 ......